Looking for a pediatrician? Follow these steps to find the right provider for you and yours.

 As an expecting parent, the decisions you make now can have a lasting impact on the rest of your child’s life.
 Finding a pediatrician that is a good match for you and your family is an easy way to ensure your child has access to the healthcare they need as they grow and develop.

 What is a pediatrician?

-A pediatrician is a medical doctor that specializes in the development, care and diseases of infants, children and adolescents.
+A pediatrician is a medical doctor that specializes in the development and healthcare of infants, children and adolescents.
 While most pediatricians are knowledgeable about the diagnosis and treatment of childhood diseases, many of them also have a special area of interest within their practice.
 If a pediatrician is unable to provide treatment, they may refer your child to a specialist.

 When should I select a pediatrician?